diegotorres03/web-components-repository/docs/step-by-step.md

     }
   }
   ```
-- Import the HTML and CSS
+- Import the HTML and CSS:
   ```js
   import {  html } from '../../../global/web-tools'